Patrick "Weeshie" Murphy

 Patrick Aloyius "Weeshie" Murphy was born in Bere Island.
 Moved to Cork for work reasons.
 He served the GAA for many years, both as a player and an administrator.
 He played at full-back for Cork county team on the 1945 All-Ireland Senior Football Championship-winning team.
 He played his club football for St Finbarr's and Lees.

 He served as Chairman of Cork County Board from 1955 to 1965, and was Chairman of the Munster Council at the time of his death in 1973.
 Dr. Con Murphy, team doctor to the Cork inter-county teams, is his son.

+Weesh was a veterinary surgeon who worked at the AI station in bandon County Cork.
+He and his wife Anna had five children, all of whom strongly supported Cork GAA.